Build the robot

 The Ergo Jr robot was designed to be a simple little robot, cheap and easy to use.
 The 3D parts were made so they can be easily printed on a basic 3D printer and the motors (6 XL-320 Dynamixel servos) are only 20$ each.

-Thanks to OLLO rivets the robot is very simple to assemble.
-These rivets can be removed and added very quickly with the OLLO tool.
-It should not take more than one hour to entirely built it, which allows great design freedom.
+Thanks to OLLO rivets the robot is simple to assemble.
+These rivets can be removed and added quickly with the OLLO tool.
+It should not take more than one hour to entirely built it.

 Except from checking the motor orientation, there is not really any pitfall.
 If you are familiar with Lego bricks, you should be able to assemble an Ergo Jr without much problem!
 Rivets were made to be as easy to assemble than to disassemble, so in case of problem you can just start over!

 Also make sure, to configure your motors before assembling the robot as it is harder to do after!

 Assembling a Torso or a Humanoid

 You can find a full assembly documentation in the chapter step by step assembly of a Poppy Humanoid.

 Building a Poppy Torso or a Humanoid is more complex than a Ergo Jr but it is not really more complicated than building a Meccano or some Swedish furniture.
 It mainly consists on those few steps: